pavel-v-sobolev/dbmerge/README.md

 - Update rows, which exist in target table, but have different values.
 It is skipping update of rows which dont change the values.
 - It has various options for deletion of rows, which were not found in the source table, but exist in the target table.
 (Either keep, delete or mark with special boolean flag field).
 - It can handle data filtering in deletion part.
 E.g. handle subsets or period in the source data to check and delete/mark only inside this scope.
-- It handles creation missing table or table columns with detection of data types.
+- It handles creation of table or table columns, if they dont exist in the database.
 - It can use different data inputs: pandas DataFrame, list of dict or other database table or view.
 - It can put merged_on timestamp and inserted_on timestamp to indicate when your data was modified or first inserted.